AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset: Results and Analysis

 \subsection{RQ1.
 Effectiveness of AVIATOR Compared to Existing Dataset Creation Techniques}

 To evaluate AVIATOR's effectiveness, we assessed its vulnerability injection success using samples from three benchmarks: \textit{SARD100}, \textit{FormAI}, and \textit{PrimeVul}.
 Table~\ref{tab:rq1_results} shows the average success rates for the full AVIATOR workflow ($W_{13}$) with the SFT injection agent.

 AVIATOR achieved a 95\% success rate on SARD100 and 91\% on the more complex FormAI benchmark, indicating strong generalization beyond simple patterns.
 For PrimeVul, manual analysis was conducted on 45 injected samples due to the lack of external context needed for automated verification.
 Out of 34 analyzable cases, 32 contained a verifiable weakness within the function body (94\%).
 The remaining samples involved undefined external symbols, so the analysis focused on confirming the presence of weakness insertion rather than evaluating full vulnerability exploitability.

-Table~\ref{tab:benchmark} compares AVIATOR with other techniques, showing that its success rate on FormAI (91\%) and PrimeVul (94\%) surpasses existing injection methods, like VinJ and VulGen, which report 69\% success rates.
-AVIATOR's guided injection process allows for precise, context-aware edits that mimic developer like mistakes, making it effective even in partially defined or real-world settings.
+Table~\ref{tab:benchmark} compares AVIATOR with other techniques, showing that its success rate across all three evaluation benchmarks (93\%) surpasses prior methods.
+Earlier injection methods such as VulGen and VinJ that combine pattern mining with learned localization, report an injection success of 69\%, implying that a non-negligible fraction of generated samples do not instantiate the intended weakness.
+VGX follows a similar pattern-mining paradigm and substantially improves injection success (90\%), yet does so under tighter constraints, limited CWE coverage (23 types) and a primary focus on single-statement edits, which restricts the space of vulnerabilities it can realistically generate.
+In parallel, VulScribeR leverages LLMs and RAG to optimize downstream DLVD performance.
+However, it does not explicitly prioritize injection correctness and reports a lower estimated injection success (82\%).
+In contrast, AVIATOR’s guided, multi-step injection workflow enables precise, context-aware edits that more closely resemble developer-introduced vulnerabilities, allowing it to remain effective even in partially specified or real-world code settings.